geraicerdas/Cerdas-UWB-Tracker/README.md

 [![Generic badge](https://img.shields.io/badge/Worldwide-Unavailable-red.svg)](https://www.tindie.com/products/geraicerdas/cerdas-uwb-tracker/)

 # Cerdas UWB Tracker
 This is UWB DWM1000 Development Board with ESP32 as a main controller.
 It also compatible with BU01, the UWB module DW1000 from Ai-Thinker.
 As you know Ultra-Wide Band is a radio technology that can use a very low energy level for short-range, high-bandwidth communications over a large portion of the radio spectrum.
 Most recent applications target sensor data collection, precision locating and tracking applications.
-Some of high-end smartphones have used this technology.
+Some of high-end smartphones now support this technology.

 MCU + Wifi + Bluetooth + UWB in one devices.